ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 **Note:** You will need to add `import { of } from 'rxjs';` and `import { By } from '@angular/platform-browser';` to the top of your test file.

-Once you get those test written, they should be failing.
-Let's talk about the strategy of those tests a bit before moving on to writing the code.
+Once you get those test written, the first one should be failing.
+The `kws-temperature` component renders async outside of Angular's lifecycle, so we are not able to query it further in this test.
+The tests for the other pages will be stronger since in those cases we _do_ have items we can query that run within Angular's lifecycle.

 ### Modify the Code